ARTenshi/robovision_ros2/robovision_4/README.md

 image_transport::Publisher pub2 = it2.advertise("camera/image_2", 1);
 ```

-After a short search on internet, we found that, to scale an image in OpenCV, we can use the following command:
+After a short search on the internet, we found that, to scale an image in OpenCV, we can use the following command:

 ```
 cv::Mat image2;